leolara/hapi-mongoose-handler/README.md

 hapi-mongoose-handler
 =====================
-- Easly turn you mongoose models into API endpoint.
+- Easly turn you mongoose models into a RESTful API.
-- Converts mongoose validation errors to 401 with an appropriate error message
+- Converts mongoose validation errors to 402's with an appropriate error message
 - Trys to follow hapi's configuration centric stlye